 Throughout 100 Acres Park is a series of oddly-shaped benches known as Bench Around the Lake.
 This piece is conceptualized as one super-long bench that comes out of the ground in random places and then goes back underground.

 Team Building (Align) consists of two 30-foot-wide metal rings.
 The amazing thing about this piece is that it was designed so that the shadows from these two rings perfectly overlap only at noon on the summer solstice.
 I can’t imagine how much work must have gone into getting these rings into their precise positions.

-Even the swings and tables at 100 Acres are part of the art.
+Even the swings and tables at 100 Acres Park are part of the art.
 The artists from Swedish group Visiondivision created this pavilion almost entirely out of a single 100-foot-tall Indiana tulip tree.